The E.D. Story

 As far as the engines were concerned, American modellers were not particularly interested in diesels, preferring the glow-plug form of ignition.
 The US model engine manufacturing industry was years ahead in design, development and manufacturing techniques as applied to powerplants of that type.
 American manufacturers also had a far larger and wealthier consumer base upon which to base their revenue picture, allowing them to take full advantage of the economies of large-scale mass production.
 On top of this, E.D. got very little return for any export success that they did achieve in the US, since wholesaler discounts in America were far higher than those in the UK.
 Hence the only people who really made money were the wholesalers.

 Despite all the problems with the American market, E.D. did manage to achieve some export success.
 Finances in many European countries remained as tight as they were in Britain due to the fallout from World War II, which limited E.D.’s market potential on the Continent.
-However, the fact that British purchase taxes did not apply to export sales helped to make this market somewhat remunerative, with sales and competition success being achieved in such diverse European countries as France and Russia, the latter success being highlighted in the attached advertisement.
+However, the fact that British purchase taxes did not apply to export sales helped to make this market somewhat remunerative, with sales and competition successes being notched up in such diverse European countries as France, Italy and Russia, the latter success being highlighted in the attached advertisement.
 Sales were also relatively strong in those Commonwealth countries whose infrastructure and populations had been less directly impacted by the war.
 Paradoxically, the home market was probably the worst sales arena of them all due to the previously mentioned purchase tax decision (which of course only affected domestic sales) along with a general lack of disposable consumer funds in the harsh post-war British economic environment.

 Another major challenge for E.D. during the early 1950’s was self-inflicted, since it arose from internal competition between their separate product lines.
 In some respects, having competing product lines doubtless made sense - accountants love the clear separation of distinct profit centres within a company.
-However, in the case of E.D. it compounded decision-making problems due to each product line competing within the company for financial support from the Directors in circumstances in which the level of available funding was severely limited.
+However, in the case of E.D. it compounded decision-making problems due to each product line competing within the company for financial support from the Directors in circumstances under which the level of available funding was severely limited.
 The significantly increased domestic competition from the likes of International Model Aircraft (IMA - FROG), Aerol Engineering (Elfin), Allbon and D-C Ltd. among others combined with these competing demands for internal resources to place the E.D. management team under considerable pressure.

 The ongoing financial fallout from the purchase tax decision together with the company’s limited export performance did nothing to relieve this situation.
 Whatever company management decided, some elements of their various programs would inevitably be under-funded.

-In view of these obvious problems, it was decided that the company would benefit from the development of face-to-face contacts in potential market areas, both at home and abroad.
+In view of these obvious problems, it was decided that the company would benefit from the development of face-to-face contacts at the decision-making level in potential market areas, both at home and abroad.
 A major focus of such initiatives was the development of sales to scientific, educational and military organizations.
 Coupled with demonstrations of the technical and educational potential of its products, the company hoped to convince governments that E.D. products had scientific and educational value and should not attract the same sales tax rates as toys and other “amusements”.
 As it turned out, this face-to-face marketing approach managed to overcome a lot of difficulties in Commonwealth countries, leading to enhanced sales success in those areas.
 At home, it failed – the 1948 tax decision continued in force.

 Despite this, E.D. continued to make innovative and aggressive moves to promote their products.
 On the 6th of September 1951, the year of the Festival of Britain, E.D. achieved a genuine modelling publicity coup.
 A 5 foot long model boat named "Miss EeDee" had been designed and built by George Honnest-Redlich and fitted with E.D. radio gear along with a prototype E.D.
 4.5 cc water cooled diesel engine designed by Basil Miles.
 Using this combination, an English Channel crossing was successfully undertaken - the first such feat by a model boat.